section-engineering-education/engineering-education/content/articles/consuming-rest-api-in-flutter-building-a-weather-app-that-makes-a-network-call-to-a-backend-server/index.md

 ### Conclusion
 In this tutorial, you have learned how to make network calls over the HTTP and consume a rest API using the Dio package.
 We have demonstrated this by building a weather app that fetches weather data from Weather API.

-The source code can be found on this [Repository](https://github.com/Lekwacious/WeatherApp).
+The source code can be found in this [repository](https://github.com/Lekwacious/WeatherApp).

 ---
 Peer Review Contributions by: [Jerim Kaura](/engineering-education/authors/jerim-kaura/)